-Mixed Media (5636) 1⁄2 year course

-Prerequisite: Studio in Art
+Mixed Media (5636) / 2 year course 1⁄2 credit Prerequisite: Studio in Art

 Mixed Media refers to creating artwork that combines a range of 2 & 3D mediums together.
 Assignments are given to challenge the student to think outside the box, be unique and creatively explore new ways to combine materials.
 Students will develop their critical thinking, problem solving, and communication skills through the creative process and have fun along the way.